Disability Support Services

 STEPS TO RECEIVE ACADEMIC ACCOMMODATIONS

-Student must self identify with the Disability Services and formally request accommodations.
+- Student must self-identify with the Office of Disability Services and formally request accommodations.

-Student must meet with the Disability Services in the Student Success Center to discuss accommodations.
+- Student must meet with the Disability Services Coordinator in the Office of Disability Services to discuss accommodations.

-Student must meet with the instructor to discuss academic accommodations and have letter signed by instructor.
+- Student must meet with the instructor to discuss academic accommodations.